-The Learning Challenge concept is built around the principle of greater learner involvement in their work.
-It requires deep thinking and encourages learners to work using a question as the starting point.
+The Investigative Curriculum Cycle is built around the principle of greater learner involvement in their work.
+It requires deep thinking and encourages learners to work use investigation and enquiry.
 Our geography curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before and towards defined end points.

 Key drivers within geography units are: